 Having enjoyed a tour of this magnificent palace, we proceed to the famous Shwedagon Pagoda for sunset.
 Standing a full 99 meters tall and clad with a staggering array of gold and diamonds, a visit to this sacred Buddhist shrine is a highlight of their visit to Myanmar.
 Having witnessed the magical sunset from this fantastic viewpoint, we return to your accommodation where our Yangon city tour will conclude.

-In the second day you will early morning arrive Bagan Bus Terminal and you will be welcome by the local station English speaking guide to discover the riches archaeological site in Southeast with two thousands over pagodas and temples and other religious monuments as main hub for Buddhist studies.
+In the second day transfer to Yangon Airport in the morning for the domestic flight to Bagan .
+Arrive in Bagan will be welcome by the local station English speaking guide to discover the riches archaeological site in Southeast with two thousands over pagodas and temples and other religious monuments as main hub for Buddhist studies.
 Upon arrival at Bagan you will let you acknowledge why we let you visit Bagan to the 11st century.

 Bagan is one of Asia’s most celebrated archaeological sites, boasting over 2000 unique pagodas, temples and monuments and is, without doubt, a highlight if many people’s Myanmar tour.
 We start our day with a visit to Bagan’s thriving morning markets for a fascinating insight into daily life in Myanmar.
 From there, we proceed to our first monument of the day, the magnificent 900-year-old Shwe Zi Gon stupa.